ETIMC/Report/typst/sections/Sprint 4.typ

 The idea behind the detection mechanism was placing a LED at the bottom of the holder for the NFC reader and placing the LDR through a small hole from the top side of the holder.
 When no card was present, the LED light would pass unobstructed to the LDR.
 However, when a card was inserted, it would block the light, causing the LDR's resistance to change.
 This shift in light intensity could then be detected in software, triggering the system to initiate an NFC card scan automatically.

-To use the resistor as a sensor, a voltage divider using the LDR and another resistor were added to the schematic @app:schematicSprint4.
-To determine the size of the resistor added to ensure proper functionality of the LDR and LED, calculations were made in an isolated test environment.
+To use the resistor as a sensor, a voltage divider using the LDR and another resistor were added to the schematic (@app:schematicSprint4).
+To determine the size of the resistor added to ensure proper functionality of the LDR and LED, calculations were made in an isolated test environment (@app:automaticCardDetection).
+While doing the calculations it was observed that the theoretical values were not exactly equal to the measured values.
+This was reasoned by the measured LDR resistances possibly not being completely accurate due to a volatile test environment.

-=== LED Resistor Calculation
-The chosen LED had a forward voltage of approximately $1.8V$ at $20"mA"$ @nte_electronics_inc_nte3019_nodate.
-With the Pico's GPIO supplying $3.3V$, the resistor value was calculated by
-$ R = (V_("supply") - V_F) / I_F = (3.3V - 1.8V) / (0.02A) = 75 Omega $

-=== LDR <sec:ldr4>
-To calculate the correct resistor to use for the voltage divider with the LDR, the LDRs resistance, when placed in the Controller, was measured:
-- With an NFC card inserted: $1.900.000 Omega$
-- Without an NFC card inserted: $300.000 Omega$

-To create a voltage divider ensuring correct functionality, the resistor's resistance was calculated by calculating the ratio of the extremes @math:ratio1, calculating the square root to find how many times larger the fixed resistor should be than the smaller LDR value @math:sqrt, and multiplying/dividing with the measured LDR resistances @math:calc1 @math:calc2.

-$ (1.900.000 Omega) / (300.000 Omega) approx 6.33 $ <math:ratio1>
-$ sqrt(6.33) approx 2.52 $ <math:sqrt>
-$ 300.000 Omega dot 2.25 = 753.000 Omega $ <math:calc1>
-$ (1.900.000)/(2.52) = 756.369 Omega $ <math:calc2>

-For the project, no resistor the exact size was available and as such, a resistor of $0.75 M Omega$ was chosen.
-With the resistor and LDR combined to create a voltage divider, it's values were read by a Pico:
-- Observed voltage with NFC card inserted: $0.9V$
-- Observed voltage without NFC card inserted: $1.3V$

-For verification, the theoretical values were also calculated:

-With NFC card:
-$ V_1 = 3.3V dot (1.900.000 Omega)/(1.900.000 Omega + 750.000 Omega) = 2.37V $
-$ V_"out" = V - V_1 = 3.3V - 2.37V = 0.93V $

-Without NFC card:
-$ V_1 = 3.3V dot (300.000 Omega)/(300.000 Omega + 750.000 Omega) = 0.943V $
-$ V_"out" = V - V_1 = 3.3V - 0.94V = 2.36V $

-It was observed that the theoretical values were not exactly equal to the measured values.
-This was reasoned by the measured LDR resistances possibly not being completely accurate.

 == PCB
 After having produced a faulty PCB caused by the printer at the production facility (@sec:PCBsprint3), the printer was exchanged for a functioning model, allowing for the fabrication of a functioning PCB.